About Michigan Pioneer Fellows

 APPOINTMENT

-Fellows also receive a subsidized health and dental plan for the fellow and their dependents, and optional life insurance.
+Fellows receive a subsidized health and dental plan for the fellow and their dependents, and optional life insurance.
 For more information, visit Academic Human Resources.

 Starting dates for the fellowship are negotiable.